kundajelab/chrombpnet-pytorch/README.md

 ## QuickStart
 ### Before training
 - Download the [genome](https://zenodo.org/records/12193595) or use your own genome data
-- Download the [K562 example ATAC data](https://zenodo.org/records/15713376) or use your own ATAC data
+- Download the [ENCODE K562 ATAC data](https://zenodo.org/records/15713376) or use your own ATAC data

 ### Bias-factorized ChromBPNet training
 Please refer to [data_config](https://github.com/kundajelab/chrombpnet-pytorch/chrombpnet/data_config.py) to define your own dataset or pass them through command.